ath-maximus2006/pwn.college_atharvasri/Linux Luminarium Module 1 : Hello Hackers/Intro To Arguments.md

 ## What I Learned

-* How the shell splits input into a command and arguments: the first word is the command, subsequent words are arguments.
+* How linux understands the code : the first word is the command, subsequent words are arguments.
-* That many simple utilities (like `echo`) print their arguments back, while challenge binaries (like `hello`) may use arguments to change behavior.
-* The importance of exact casing and spacing when invoking commands.
+*
 ## References

 * None